Coaching psychology: SPACE

 According to the SPACE model, actions are influenced by emotions, physiological reactions, cognitions and social contexts.

 The SPACE model is a bio-psycho-social framework based on cognitive-behavioural psychology.
 Its purpose is to guide the coach in assessing and understanding the behaviour of their clients during specific situations.
 SPACE is an acronym that stands for Social context, Physiology, Action, Cognition and Emotion.
 It can be further subdivided into smaller frameworks: ACE and PACE.
 The ACE framework examines the relationships between the action, emotions and cognitions of the individual.
 The PACE framework then takes the ACE model and considers the physiological or biological response that accompanies cognitions, emotions and behaviour.
 Finally, the main SPACE model takes into account the social context in which the behaviour occurs.

 Other models

 Other approaches such as the ABCDE cognitive model for problem-solving have been developed.
 The OSKAR, ACHIEVE and POSITIVE models stem from the GROW model that focuses on goal-setting, solution-seeking, as well as nurturing coaching relationship.
 For leadership coaching, LASER (which stands for Learning, Assessing, Story-making, Enabling and Reframing) outlines a five-step process for effective coaching.
 The transtheoretical model of change (developed by James O. Prochaska and others) and appreciative inquiry focus on understanding the process of change and encouraging clients to act towards positive change.

+Coaching education

+Coach training has grown increasingly evidence-based, following a "scientist-practitioner" model that combines research, practitioner expertise and the coachee's context.
+University-level training exists alongside professional-body credentialing.
+The International Coaching Federation's Level 1 and Level 2 pathways, for example, lead to the Associate Certified Coach (ACC) and Professional Certified Coach (PCC) credentials.
+The International Society for Coaching Psychology (ISCP) offers separate accreditation routes for qualified psychologists, and requires accredited members to maintain annual continuing professional development and supervision.